 Most cats don’t drink enough water.
 Because cats are so self-sufficient, we assume they know what’s best for their health, and many times they do.
-But I learned the importance of making sure my cats drink enough water the hard way -- with a medical scare.
+But I learned the importance of getting a cat to drink more water — with a medical scare that involved a dehydrated cat.
+So, whether your cat is not drinking water and you need to know how to get your cat to drink water or you’re concerned you might have a dehydrated cat on your hands, we’ve got some tips:

 A couple of years ago, my cat Pugsley was spending a lot of time in the litter box, straining to pee.
 Nothing was coming out.
 Something told me this was not good.
 When I picked him up around his middle and he cried out in pain, I knew he was in trouble.
 It was Friday night at 10 (of course) and I rushed him to the emergency vet.
 Thank goodness I did.